 Before we look at the website, let’s start with a few warm-up questions.

 What interest, if any, do you have in pursuing a career in the high-tech industry?

+Absolutely.
+Definitely interested – given the way the world is moving.
+It’s better to be onboard than not.

 If you were interested in attending a high-tech training program, how would you decide what course to attend?

+Based on what’s going to be the most benefical, the best, easiest for me to learn.
+Something I could understand and something with a good return on investment.

 What factors would be most important to you when selecting a course?

+Definitely the ROI.

+(Looking at program categories): Media application seems vague, information science seems vague.

+My degree – that I’ll get in July – is a business tech administration – kind of an Information Science degree.

 Have you used the GI Bill Comparison Tool before?
 If yes, what was your experience?

-Okay, let's go ahead and walk through a few scenarios.

-Think Aloud

-While you are going through the site, we ask that you please think aloud and vocalize your thoughts and decisions.
-The more you say about what you are thinking and wondering, the more we’ll learn.
-We are interested in your first reaction to each page, as well as what you are thinking as you engage with each page.
-If you have questions about what information needs to go in a particular field, it’s likely that many other Veterans will too.
-Sharing your thoughts aloud may seem strange at first, but it helps us understand what you are thinking and give us valuable information.

 Review the VET TEC Overview Page (5 minutes)

 https://vagov-content-pr-433.herokuapp.com/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program/

-To give you a little more background on the VET TEC program, we'd like to share an overview page with you.
-Feel free to take as much time as you like reading the page and let us know when you are ready to continue.

 Do you have any questions about what you’ve read?

-Prototype

-Let switch over to the Comparison Tool.

-Just so you know, this is a prototype, rather than a real website.
-We create mock-ups like these and share them with Veterans in sessions like this to be sure we have everything right before we code the actual website.
-You'll notice that only certain links have been activated and you’ll not need to enter any data.
-When you click a field, text will appear automatically.
+Still have 5 months on my GI Bill so that’ll be good for me.

 Scenario #1 (10 minutes)

 Let’s assume you'd like to advance your IT career by taking advantage of the new VET TEC program.
 You are interested in finding a local training course to attend.
 Using the GI Bill Comparison Tool, how would you find a training course and determine how much housing allowance you’d receive while attending the course?

-Please talk aloud and let us know what you are thinking.

-[After the participant has selected a program and shared thoughts aloud.]

-What are your first impressions of the process of searching for VET TEC providers and programs

-What led you to select [Program Name] over the others?

-What information on these pages is the most valuable to you?

-What aspect of the page or the process might Veterans find confusing or unclear?
-Why?
+In the past when I’ve used this comparison tool, i would click to make sure there weren’t other options (like reserve)

+I’d for sure be interested in a brick and mortar – in person.
+I’d type in Baltimore to see what’s there or I’d check other cities.

+PROMPT TO EXPLORE PROGRAMS DROP DOWN

+Question: with VET TEC, require at least one day on GI Bill but that’s not the benefit I’m using. [was confused about VET TEC in the drop down].
+It doesn’t seem like VET TEC is part of the GI Bill.

+I work at the school for our SCO.
+VET TEC seems like a separate program from the GI Bill.

+For benefits, we sometimes go by Chapter (Chapter 33, Chapter 30) – maybe we’re moving away from Chapters.
+At first glance, this doesn’t seem like a usable benefit.

+Wants to use the tools on the sidebar but they’re not functioning.

+“Technology Professional 2” – I have no idea what that means.
+Do those numbers mean anything?
+Would look at length and tuition to get an idea of what they may be.

+Is VET TEC under GI Bill?
+It says “GI Bill pays the school.”
+It makes me think it’s going to be the GI Bill.

+Housing Allowance doesn’t match the “Total paid to you”

 Scenario #2 (10 minutes)